 That old router you meant to take apart and figure out what was wrong?
 Get rid of it.

 Those old batteries that may still have some charge left in them?
 Get rid of them (safely, please).

-Those skincare samples that you never ended up finishing?
+Those skincare samples or beauty products that you never ended up finishing?
 Get rid of them.